 The child may run a fever, feel irritable, and become tired more quickly if they got oral herpes.

 A few days after symptoms appear on the gums, ulcers usually appear around the mouth.

 After these symptoms disappear, the virus stays in the body, but stress, trauma, sunlight and cold can cause it to flare up.

-Brushing twice a day with a fluoride toothpaste and flossing once a day, both help to prevent tooth decay, gum disease, oral herpes and periodontal disease.
+Brushing twice a day with fluoride toothpaste and flossing once a day, both help to prevent tooth decay, gum disease, oral herpes, and periodontal disease.

 With this routine in tow, your dentist or doctor can help treat other oral infections.

-Enamel: The outer covering of the tooth, and the strongest, hardest and most highly mineralized substance in your body.
+The outer covering of the tooth, and the strongest, hardest, and most highly mineralized substance in your body.

 Enamel is a barrier that protects your teeth from the ravages of acids and plaque.

 Enamel does not contain any living cells, and cannot regenerate itself, so it’s critical to preserve it.

 Proper oral hygiene – brushing, flossing, regular professional checkups, and cleanings – help to keep your enamel from eroding.